Eden407/asdklnasncfk/README.md

     output_lines = []
     exit_code = None

-    # Read output until we hit the marker.
+    # Read until the marker is reached.
     while True:
         line = shell.stdout.readline()
         if not line: